AndroidPillars/Android/CHAPTER-2.md

 }
 ```

+# Interfaces and Abstract Classes

+- Interfaces and abstract classes that will help us to inherit or implement those functionalities that within unrelated classes.

 # Java Abstraction

 - A class which is declared with the abstract keyword is known as an abstract class in Java.